 At this Institute, you’ll:

-- Study working models of sustainable food production onsite with Vermont food systems leaders including Vermont Technical College, Sterling College and New England Culinary Institute.
+- Study working models of sustainable food production onsite with Vermont food systems leaders including Vermont Technical College, Farm2Plate Network, and Sterling College.

 - Interact with local entrepreneurs who are changing Vermont’s edible and economic landscape;